weld-project/weld/README.md

 To make sure this worked correctly, run `llvm-config --version`.
 You should see `3.8.x` or newer.

+Enter the `weld_rt/cpp` directory and try running `make`.
+If the command fails with errors related to missing header files, you may need to install XCode and/or XCode Command Line Tools.
+Run `xcode-select --install` to do this.

 #### Ubuntu LLVM Installation

 To install LLVM on Ubuntu :